Skip to Content

 // Send signature in X-Signature header to POST /payments/:id/capture

-Refund (return funds to the customer — destination is part of the signature):
+Refund (return funds to the customer; the destination is part of the signature):

 import { signRefund } from '@exodus/checkout-signer'